ellipsisComma/weird-waves/README.md

 |`blurb`|string|yes|plaintext or phrasing HTML schedule description|
 |`shows`|array|yes|an array of show ID strings|

+## Adding news

+The news feed is an Atom feed of updates that can be previewed on the site or read independently using a feed reader.
+The file is fetched in a way that busts the browser's cache, so you don't need to use any further cache-busting in the file's URL.

+Text from the Atom entries (specifically, in `<title>` or `<content>` elements) is written to the page using `.innerHTML` if it contains any HTML elements, entities, or comments.

 ## HTML content

 Various properties in the archive array and in schedule files are written to the page as HTML, including headings, blurbs, series sources, and show content notes.
 These can be pure text or include phrasing HTML elements.
 They can't contain block-level HTML.
 The elements these properties are inserted into are as follows: